 Following our experimental design, we consider an observational-learning context with binary actions and a binary payoff-relevant state.
-We primarily focus on just two players: a privatelyinformed "actor" (Player 1) takes an action, and an "observer" (Player 2) sees this action.
+We primarily focus on just two players: a privately-informed "actor" (Player 1) takes an action, and an "observer" (Player 2) sees this action.
 We analyze the observer's updated belief about the state conditional on the actor's action.

-&lt;sup>11As in Experiment 1, our experimental instructions described how the observed data was selected.
-The combinations were drawn uniformly so that the observed data provided no information about the aggregate choice behavior and preferences in the population (similar to the procedure discussed in Footnote 10).
+13As in Experiment 1, our experimental instructions described how the observed data was selected.
+The combinations were drawn uniformly so that the observed data provided no information about the aggregate choice behavior and preferences in the population (similar to the procedure discussed in Footnote 12).

 Actions, States, and Decision Problems.
-In each decision problem, an actor must decide between two options: (i) a gift card specific to a particular shop or (ii) a monetary bonus of x that will be added to their experimental payment.
-We denote the actor's decision by $a \in \{A, R\}$ , where A signifies accepting the gift card, and R represents taking the bonus payment (i.e., rejecting the gift card).
-The value of the gift card can be one of two amounts, $\omega \in \{h, l\}$ , with h > l.
+In each decision problem, an actor must decide between two options: (i) a gift card specific to a particular shop or (ii) a monetary bonus of x.
+We denote the actor's decision by $a \in \{A, R\}$, where A represents accepting the gift card and R represents rejecting it in favor of the cash.
+The nominal value of the gift card can be one of two amounts, $\omega \in \{h, l\}$, with h > l.
 Both states have an equal probability of occurring, and this is common knowledge.